BlackriverOrg/anysolve-docs/docs/faq.md

 ## Can I try AnySolve for free?

 Absolutely!
 AnySolve offers a free trial to get you started.
-Upon registration, you'll receive 200 free Credits that can be used to execute tasks.
+Upon login, you'll receive 200 free Credits that can be used to execute tasks.
 With these credits, you can explore and run numerous tasks without any cost.
 It's a great way to experience the power and capabilities of AnySolve before making a commitment.

 ## Does AnySolve offer customer support?